Center for Sharing

 The Call to Community: Fruits of Servant Leadership Magazine

-We just released our first publication!
-It features stories from all eight members of our PAC Initiative and offers an inspiring look into how these communities have grown and flourished.
+In 2017 we released our first publication!
+It features stories from our founding PAC members and offers an inspiring look into how these communities have grown and flourished.

 Click the link below for a pdf version, or contact us for more information on how to obtain a copy.